 From November to March, the frequency can be significantly reduced.
 During very windy days, ferry connections are often interrupted, too, so keep that in mind.

 How Long Is The Ferry From Santorini To Crete?

-A day trip from Crete to Santorini or the other way round can take just 2 hours if you’re traveling with a fast ferry and around four if you choose a regular (and slower) ferry.
+A day trip from Crete to Santorini or the other way around can take just 2 hours if you’re traveling with a high-speed ferry and around four if you choose a regular (and slower) ferry.

-The fastest option is Champion Jet which will take you to your destination in about 2 hours.
-The ticket can be up to 80 euros in a first-class seat, but you really save up on time.
-Bear in mind that fast services are much subject to cancellations during harsh weather conditions.
+The fastest ferry option is Champion Jet, which will take you to your destination in about 2 hours.
+The ticket can be up to 80 euros for a first-class seat, but you save up on time.
+Remember that fast services are subject to cancellations during harsh weather conditions.

-How Much Does A Ferry To Santorini From Crete Cost?
+How Much Does A Ferry Ticket To Santorini From Crete Cost?

-The cheapest (but also slowest) option is Superferry.
-The trip lasts about 4 hours, but you can get to your destination for half the price of a fast ferry: just 40 euros!
+The cheapest conventional ferry (but also the slowest) option is Superferry.
+The trip lasts about 4 hours, but you can get to your destination for half the ferry price of a high speed ferry: just 40 euros!

 Tickets are usually purchased online, but you can also check with local agents in Santorini and at the port.
 In Heraklion, it’s a good idea to get your tickets at the ferry booth in Heraklion or Rethymnon or have them printed by any travel agent in town.